Pmacdon15/landscape-friend/README.md

 ## Architecture Highlights

-Lawn Buddy is architected for performance and efficiency, prioritizing Server-Side Rendering (SSR) to deliver a fast and responsive user experience.
+Landscape Friend is architected for performance and efficiency, prioritizing Server-Side Rendering (SSR) to deliver a fast and responsive user experience.

 *   **Server-Side Rendering (SSR):** The application heavily utilizes SSR, ensuring that most of the page content is rendered on the server before being sent to the client.
 This improves initial page load times and SEO.
 *   **Server-First Data Fetching:** All critical data fetches are initiated on the server during page load.
 This data is then efficiently passed down to either Server Components or Client Components, minimizing client-side data fetching and improving perceived performance.